 Agreements should be carefully reviewed to ascertain the rights and obligations of parties and the applicability of clauses to intervening business conditions.
 For example, a contract may contain force majeure (or similar) clauses, and/or clauses which contemplate matters extraneous to the contract such as steps by government of the nature of a new law(s) regulating the relationship between the parties as to claims and costs.
 Compliance with requirements as to notice is especially important where a party is required to bring a change in some aspect of the subject matter of the contract to a counterparty’s attention, as such provisions are narrowly construed by the courts.
-Finally, it is recommended to check for anything which would limit (or exclude) liability under the contract, for example a liquidated damages clause.
+Finally, and quite aside from questions relating to termination and breach, it is recommended to check for anything which would limit (or exclude) liability under the contract, for example a liquidated damages clause.
 It is worthwhile mentioning here that such a clause will be unenforceable if it is properly characterised as a penalty clause by a court.

 The doctrines of frustration and illegality may have some applicability where government decree radically changes the state of play in a crisis like this coronavirus pandemic.
 For example, if it reaches the point where a particular worksite is required to be closed by the government whether on account of public policy announcements or subsequent legislation (both of which are within executive power pursuant to the Constitution: see Pape v Commissioner of Taxation (2009) 257 ALR 1 which considered executive power in the context of the last global crisis, namely the GFC), the doctrine of illegality may operate to release a party from its obligations under the relevant contract due to there being no justiciable cause of action arising from non-performance.
 Similarly, if for the same reason the contract is incapable of performance by reason of said government measures, the doctrine of frustration may apply at general law due to the substance of the contract being radically different from that originally contemplated by the parties at contract formation.